longcherry1102/Long_Nguyen_Portfolio/content/portfolio/brand-management.md

 title: Brand Management Practicum Project
 date: 2024-12-06
 thumbnail: images/portfolio/portfolio-11.jpg
-service: Market Research, Strategic Planning, Consumer Insights
+service: Market Research, Strategic Planning
 client: Mike's Hard Lemonade
 shortDescription: Mike’s Hard Lemonade is a leading beverage brand known for its unique flavor and vibrant personality.
 My role in this project focused on identifying market opportunities, optimizing strategies, and supporting the brand's growth in competitive segments.
 challenge: Mike’s Hard Lemonade struggled to regain relevance among 21+ customers and lacked association with any specific drinking occasion.
 The brand needed a fresh approach to re-engage its audience and carve out a unique space in the competitive beverage market.